macteo/macteo.it/_drafts/2019-05-03-your-questions-about-food-and-climate-change.markdown

 link: https://www.nytimes.com/interactive/2019/04/30/dining/climate-change-food-eating-habits.html
 ---

-Great and comprehensive New York Times article about the food you choose to eat and its relation with climate change.
+I'm convinced we need to do our part in fighting climate change and restore a more healthy environment.
+It's definitely too late but everybody should contribute.
+The New York Times has a great overview on food impact on CO₂ emissions.

 **Does what I eat have an effect on climate change?**